panprostate/Hypoxia/README.md

 ## Structure and Content of this repository

 The [Preparation](https://github.com/panprostate/Hypoxia/tree/main/Preparation) folder contains scripts used to calculate hypoxia signatures, perform gene set enrichment analyses, and combining the data used in this paper into a single data frame.
 The [Analysis_and_Figures](https://github.com/panprostate/Hypoxia/tree/main/Analysis_and_Figures) folder contains scripts to reproduce the figures and analyses described in the paper.
+The [TCGA](https://github.com/panprostate/Hypoxia/tree/main/TCGA) folder contains scripts to reproduce the TCGA analysis.